-- Floodplains Onsite.
-Refer to the City LDO Chp.
-30-12-2 Flood Damage Prevention for requirements.
-A Floodplain Development Permit is required for any disturbance within the FEMA 1% Annual Chance Flood Hazard Area.
-An Elevation Certificate is required for any structures within the FEMA 1%. - Streams Blue Line and Non-Blue Line streams are onsite.
-Non-Blue Line features must be identified.
-Blue Line and Non-Blue Line streams require a 50ft stream buffer measured from top of bank on each side.
+- Streams Blue Line streams are onsite.
+Blue Line streams require a 50 ft stream buffer measured from top of bank on each side.
 Refer to the City's LDO Chapter 30-12-3.9 for stream buffer requirements.
-State and Corps permits are required for any stream/wetland disturbance and or crossing. - Other: In the General Watershed area, Maximum High Density Development with sewer is 70% BUA, Low Density with sewer is 24% BUA.
+State and Corps permits are required for any stream/wetland disturbance and/or crossings. - Other: In the General Watershed area, Maximum High Density Development with sewer is 70% BUA, Low Density with sewer is 24% BUA.
 Site must meet current watershed Phase 2 development requirements, Water Quality and Water Quantity Control must be addressed.
 Water Quantity Control must reduce the 1yr, 2yr & 10yr 24hr storms to pre-development levels.
 All new BUA must be treated by a State approved water quality BMP/SCM and any existing BUA that would drain to the BMP/SCM to the maximum extent practicable.